C'mon Inner Peace… I Don't Have All Damn Day

 We packed up the Lincoln, and headed for the hills.
 First stop?
 Cherokee, North Carolina.

-Being part Native American, I wanted to show Manny the genuine, spiritual side of the Native Americans; opposite of what he had seen thus far.
-So, I rented a cabin on a river, and enjoyed a different type of paradise.
+Being part Native American, I wanted to show Manny the genuine, spiritual side of the Native Americans.
+So, we rented a cabin on a river, and enjoyed a different type of paradise.

 Hmmm?
 I’m starting to see our similarities.